-The St. Francis Borgia Pastoral Council serves in an advisory role to the pastor.
+The St. Francis Borgia Pastoral Council serves in an advisory role to the pastor or administrator.
 It helps to fulfill the pastoral mission of the parish by:

 - Fostering growth within the parish family and the sharing of spiritual gifts and talents